-Use the knowledge and insight obtained in class through readings, lectures and discussions to enrich your study abroad experience and to start fun, thought-provoking and interesting discussions with Swedes and other people that you meet during the semester.
+Use the knowledge and insight obtained in class through readings, lectures, and discussions to enrich your study abroad experience and to start fun, thought-provoking and interesting discussions with Swedes.

-Get organized.
-Notice all due dates assignment, set aside time to prepare for tests, papers etc., throughout the whole semester.
+Get organized!
+Notice all due dates and assignments, and set aside time to prepare for tests, papers, etc., especially at the end of the semester.

-Participate.
+Participate!
 Practice your language in a “safe” environment and get relevant feedback, this is essential in improving.
-So, try to use as much Swedish as possible during the language part of the course.
-Also,sharing your thoughts and ideas in class is one of the best tools for developing your analytical skills.
+Sharing your thoughts and ideas in class is one of the best tools for developing your analytical skills.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.